-With the matrilocal and matrilineal family, matriarchy offers us a proven model that will give back to our families a determining role in the individual development of its members, in the stability and sustainability of our economic and social organization, as well as with the return to a harmonious relationship with our environment.
+With a family for life under the mothers' lineage, matriarchy offers us a proven model that will give back a determining role to our families in its members' individual development.
+Furthermore, matriarchy's matriage families will help us maintain economic sustainability and social organization stability.
+And most importantly, the return to a harmonious relationship with our environment.
 It's time to put the family back at the center of our lives.

 In summary, the establishment of a modern matriarchy in our communities rests on three immediate actions :

 - Transform our universal suffrage democracies into aviacracies with grandmothers' exclusive voting rights;

 - Establish a legal matriage regime enabling matrilocal families' settlements.

 - Grant a substantial universal basic income to everyone, allowing them to overcome the poverty line.

-- This will be economic donarism first stage of realization, that is equitable resource sharing related to subsistence.
+- That will be economic donarism first stage of realization: equitable resource sharing related to subsistence.

 We cannot expect that aviacracy and its exclusive right to vote for grandmothers will immediately solve all the difficulties of our democracy.
 It will probably take several exercises of this right to vote (elections and referendums) before aviacracy reveals its advantages.
-But one can imagine for example that after 2 elections, during which we held 2 referendums, the population will be able to perceive a multitude of beneficial effects of this new voting system.
+But one can imagine, for example, that after two elections, during which we held two referendums, the population will be able to perceive a multitude of beneficial effects of this new voting system.
 It will therefore be a fundamental political revolution, staggered over a decade or so.
-It is extremely encouraging to be able to envisage the establishment of a new fair political system in only about ten years.
+It is highly encouraging to consider establishing a new fair political system in only about ten years.

 For its part, our families' transformation towards matriages can also occur reasonably quickly.
-It will certainly be desirable to put in place several levels of incentives to encourage the establishment of matriages.
-For example, newly elected political representatives of our country will immediately be able to offer programs for the construction industry.
+It will undoubtedly be desirable to put in place several incentives to encourage the establishment of matriages.
+For example, newly elected political representatives of our country will immediately offer programs for the construction industry.
 We must stop building only for single people or couples.